Wally Hammond: Career in the early 1930s

-Hammond toured South Africa in the winter of 1930–31, in a weak M.C.C. side without some of the best English players.
+Hammond toured South Africa in the winter of 1930–31, in a weak M.C.C. team without some of the best English players.
 The tourists were short of opening batsmen, frequently forcing Hammond into the role.
 Although successful, he brought a more wary approach than usual to his unaccustomed position.
 In all first-class cricket, he scored 1,045 runs (average 61.47).
 In the five-Test series, which South Africa won 1–0, he scored 517 runs (average 64.62), passing fifty five times in nine innings.
 A very cautious approach batting at number three saw Hammond score 49 and 63 in the first Test.
 Opening the batting in the second Test, he scored two fifties to save the game; he also kept wicket for a time following an injury to the regular wicketkeeper.
 Hammond continued to open in the third Test, playing more aggressively for 136 not out, before returning to number three and making 75 in the fourth Test.
 In the final Test, he opened both the batting and the bowling.

 In 1931, Hammond increased his first-class wicket total to 47, and scored 1,781 runs at an average of 42.40.
 Although he remained a key batsman for Gloucestershire, both his aggregate and average fell, at least partly due to wet weather that often led to difficult batting conditions.
 In the three Tests against New Zealand, their first in England, he made an attacking century in the second Test, England's only victory.
 He did not pass fifty in the rest of the series, ending the victorious campaign with 169 runs at an average of 56.33.
 In 1932, Hammond was appointed vice-captain of Gloucestershire, but it was noted in Wisden that he sometimes failed to inspire his team.
 Hammond himself felt unable, as a new captain, to take the same risks that Lyon had done.
 He scored 2,528 runs (average 56.17), including his then highest score of 264, and his first hundred for the Players against the Gentlemen.
 He also took 53 wickets.